markround/nkp-cluster-cleaner/docs/nkp.md

 - Traefik ingress controller (with optional authentication, enabled by default)
 - The default kommander kubeconfig secret for self-attachment.
+- Optional integration with the NKP Prometheus & Grafana stack

 The Helm Chart used by the application will also install a CronJob to handle the automated deletion of clusters.
 This is set to dry-run by default, and must be explicitly enabled before any destructive actions will be carried out.